 Medtronic, a US-based medical device enterprise operating in 150 countries, needed secure and scalable software for remote monitoring and triage of devices, trackers, and sensors.
 The available off-the-shelf solutions lacked features or were too hard to customize to Medtronic’s needs.

-The low-code solutions the firm used for development helped deploy a product in half a year.
+The low-code solutions helped the firm deploy a product in half a year.
 Medtronic can now quickly adjust and scale its platform based on its requirements, cutting about 50% of IT expenses.
-This goes to show the potential of low-code applications in the healthcare industry.
-Some companies today have concerns about low-code.
-However, over 30% would prefer to use it in the future for complex internal logic.

-Low-code development services makes it possible to build healthcare software with minimum manual hand-coding.
-Of course, the technology is still evolving, and you should not depend on it to solve all your software problems.
-But have no qualms—when used appropriately, a low-code platform for healthcare helps create secure, interoperable, and scalable software faster and cheaper than a traditional technical stack.
+Low-code development services allow companies to build healthcare software with minimum manual hand-coding.
+Of course, the technology has some integration and customization limitations.
+But when used appropriately, a low-code platform for healthcare helps create secure, interoperable, and scalable software faster and cheaper than a traditional technical stack.

 Whether you want to enhance aspects of your platform, automate business processes, rebuild your healthcare legacy software, or create an entire operational healthcare software solution, Acropolium can share its expertise.
-Our team will recommend the best low-code option for your custom software and support the complete development cycle.
+Our certified team will recommend the best low-code option for your custom software and support the complete development cycle — on a subscription basis.

-If you’re interested, you’re welcome to contact us to learn more!
+If you’re interested in our partnership, you’re welcome to contact us to learn more!